BatoolMM/R-markdown/_episodes/03-markdown-intro-headings-lists.md

 > ## CHALLENGE 3.1
+> Insert headings throughout the rest of the paper so it is split into 5 sections:
+> * Introduction
+> * Materials and Methods
+> * Results and Discussion
+> * Conclusion
+> * References
-> Insert headings throughout the rest of the paper so it is split into 5 sections (Introduction, Materials and Methods, Results and Discussion, Conclusion, and References).
-Use the search function in R Markdown to find these lines in the document.
+> Use the search function in R Markdown to find these lines in the document.
 >
 >> ## SOLUTION
 >> ```